scc-digitalhub/docs/user/docs/scenarios/ml/intro.md

 This is a scenario that comes as an official tutorial of MLRun.
 In fact, its related notebook can be found in your Jupyter instance: `/tutorial/01-mlrun-basics.ipynb`.
 However, we skip a number of cells to keep it concise and to the point, while preserving the same functionality.

+To run this notebook, use the **`Python 3 (ipykernel)`** kernel.
+To do this, select `kernel` in the top bar and `change kernel` in the dropdown menu.
+A new window will open, where you can select the desired kernel.

 The resulting edited notebook, as well as a file for the function we will create, are available in the `documentation/examples/ml` path within the repository of this documentation.

 We will prepare data, train a model and expose it as a service.
 Access Jupyter from your Coder instance and create a new notebook.